hemachaitanya/AWS/aws.md

     it's support horizantal scalling content will not stores directly in  horizantal scalling we have bidirectional 'replications' same way in vertical scalling we have one directional replications.

+ON-PREMISES:

+installing data in yor organizations/ server databases are generally servers which are connect from client in 3 popular ways
+    1. command line
+    2. GUI
+    3. code (sdk)
+ssms: sequel server management studio

+db could not take extraspace when cpu and ram requires so we download SQL server then it creates service and backups with in 20min.

+these server have more feautures and cost also high
+* for database two componets are effected
+    1. google(bigtable)
+    2. amazon ( dynamodb ): open source application refactoring mysql, postgres are less cost, aurora mango db
+                            (aws)document dab
+                            java
+                              corratto